 These service doors also incorporate heavy-duty materials to protect them against high winds and impacts from vehicles, pedestrians, and debris.
 However, they reduce the presence of air pollution inside structures with ventilated slats.

 Roll-up doors reduce air pollutants and the risk of mold growth with their high-speed operation.
-Screen or perforated panel construction reduces wanted pests and debris while allowing fresh air to transfer through the barrier.
+Screen or perforated panel construction reduces unwanted pests and debris while allowing fresh air to transfer through the barrier.

 Besides parking facilities, everyday uses of ventilated doors include: